cybcher/javascript-the-definitive-guide-v7/README.md

 # javascript-the-definitive-guide-v7
 Reading "Javascript: The Definitive Guide, Seventh Edition, by David Flanagan (O'Reilly).
-Copyright 2020 David Flanagan 978-1-491-95202-3" book and do some practice and notes here
+Copyright 2020 David Flanagan 978-1-491-95202-3" book and write down some examples of code and notes here in this repository.

+Maybe will do ukrainian translation.

 ![The cover of JavaScript: The Definitive Guide](smallcover.jpg)